adrian-nbs/Twitter-Clone-App/README.md

-# flutterfire
+# twitter clone app

-FlutterFire testing app.
+Twitter clone app built with Flutter and Cloud Storage Firebase and the FlutterFire package.

 ## Getting Started